clevyr/kubedb/docs/kubedb_dump.md

       --create-job                      Create a job that will run the database client (default true) --create-network-policy           Creates a network policy allowing the KubeDB job to talk to the database. (default true)
-  -d, --dbname string                   Database name to use (default discovered) -C, --directory string                Directory to dump to (default ".")
-  -T, --exclude-table strings           Do NOT dump the specified table(s) -D, --exclude-table-data strings      Do NOT dump data for the specified table(s) -F, --format string                   Output file format One of (gzip|custom|plain) (default "gzip")
+  -d, --dbname string                   Database name to use (default discovered) -T, --exclude-table strings           Do NOT dump the specified table(s) -D, --exclude-table-data strings      Do NOT dump data for the specified table(s) -F, --format string                   Output file format One of (gzip|custom|plain) (default "gzip")